 Set Travel Goals and Start your Travel Fund

-Now that you are aware of what kind of trip you wish to take.
-Set goals in terms of expenses.
+Once you have narrowed down your dream vacation/trip, set goals in terms of expenses.
 I would like to share the following techniques that I used for travel funds as well as for luxury buys.

 - Super-Saver – This method of creating a fund works for everything like an emergency fund to travels to luxuries.
 I was saving everything to my travel funds account after paying off the bills.
 Create a monthly goal (for travel fund) after deducting the bills.
 This technique may not work for a long time.
 However, one can go aggressively saving for 3 months, slow down and pick up again for 3 months.
 As long as you don’t touch the savings, you are golden.

 - Dedicated Saver – Think of this technique as paying for your mortgage.
-Come what may you pay a set aside amount each month.
-Set aside 10% of the monthly income as travel fund.
+Come what may you will set aside SOME amount each month.
+For example, setting aside 10% of your monthly income towards travel.

 - “For the event saving” – This is the most common and easy to follow technique.
-Let’s say you want to go for a Mediterranean cruise and this cruise will cost you $2500, and you are planning to take this cruise 6 months from now.
-Set the specific goal of $2500 and save.
+Let’s say you want to go on a Mediterranean cruise and this cruise will cost you $2500 USD, and you are planning to take this cruise 6 months from now.
+Set the specific goal of $2500 USD and save.

-For me, I switch between the first and second type of savings style.
+For me, I switch between the first and second types of savings styles.
 There are many trips that I had taken that were impromptu in nature.
 Having that travel fund gives me the flexibility to take trips when I want.
 It’s great too when you want to escape somewhere and recharge your batteries.

 Budget or a Savings Journal or App